-Observe that the sessions belonging to a matching in the column-to-row bipartite graph are transmitted from distinct source columns to distinct destination rows.
-From lemma 5, these sessions can be supported on one directed wavelength using column-first routing.
-Our algorithm will assign a single bipartite matching to a single directed wavelength.
-In what follows, we shall refer to the bipartite matching assigned to directed wavelength λ_1 simply as the bipartite matching of λ_1 .
-Figure 7c shows example bipartite matchings of specific directed wavelengths.
-Note that there are at most C sessions in each matching.
-We next state a known useful lemma related to bipartite graphs (e.g. [19]).
+Since the sessions belonging to a matching in the column-to-row bipartite graph are transmitted from distinct source columns to distinct destination rows, these sessions can be supported on one directed wavelength using column-first routing.
+The off-line algorithm in [19], [20] assigns a single matching to a single directed wavelength.
+Since the bipartite graph has the maximum node degree kR, the edges can be partitioned into kR disjoint matchings [22].
+It follows that, kR directed wavelengths, i.e. $\lceil kR/2 \rceil$ wavelengths, are sufficient.